oliyan/gitlearn/gitonibmi/setup.md

   ![alt text](image-1.png)

 ## Set Open Source path variables
-In order to be able to run the linux commands without specifying the path name, we have to setup the Open Sourc Path Variables.
+In order to be able to run the linux commands without specifying the path name, we have to setup the Open Source Path Variables.
 Do the below steps to do so.
 - Create a new file called .profile in your home folder by issuing the command `touch .profile`
 - Open the file `.profile` using VS Code's IFS Browser